-In addition to general learner preference for bite-sized learning, here are three good reasons to consider adopting it.
+In addition to general learner preference for bite-sized learning, here are three great reasons why you should consider adopting it.

 1. It takes less time to consume and is more flexible

 Employers are increasingly squeezing training into gaps in employees’ schedules, rather than allocating extended blocks of study time.
 Elearning pieces that are designed to be meaningful in a short session (10-15 minutes) fit more easily into this model.

 A great example of this is the Johnson & Johnson Vision Care (JJVC) Eye Care Practitioners course, built using Elucidat’s elearning authoring tool.
 This course contains a number of accredited 10-minute nuggets, with each one allowing time-strapped eye care professionals to accumulate Continuing Education and Training (CET) points necessary for their ongoing professional registration.

 Bite-sized nuggets also tend to be better than larger modules for just-in-time support.
 For example, if an employee needs a refresher on a seldom-used software feature, they probably want it immediately.
 In this case it’s more meaningful and convenient for the employee to watch a simple 2-minute video on that particular feature, rather than wading through a 60-minute module that covers all of the software features.

 Bite-sized nuggets can be combined and consumed in flexible ways.
 For example, one learner can access nuggets A, C and D, and another can access C, B and A, depending on their preferences and immediate needs.
 Learners only have to work through the topics (nuggets) that are meaningful to them, and access them in an order that meets their needs.

 2. Shorter sessions suit modern learners